warolv/github-actions-series/gitops-selfhosted-runner.md

 The reason for self-hosted runner is coming from security limitation ( in my case), I have an internal k8s cluster which is not externally reachable and can be accessed only via VPN.

-** So how it works if the cluster can’t be reached externally?**
+**So how it works if the cluster can’t be reached externally?**

-Communication between self-hosted runners and GitHub
+> **Communication between self-hosted runners and GitHub**

-> "The self-hosted runner connects to GitHub to receive job assignments and to download new versions of the runner application.
+The self-hosted runner connects to GitHub to receive job assignments and to download new versions of the runner application.
 The self-hosted runner uses an HTTPS long poll that opens a connection to GitHub for 50 seconds, and if no response is received, it then times out and creates a new long poll.
 The application must be running on the machine to accept and run GitHub Actions jobs.
-Since the self-hosted runner opens a connection to GitHub.com, you do not need to allow GitHub to make inbound connections to your self-hosted runner."
+Since the self-hosted runner opens a connection to GitHub.com, you do not need to allow GitHub to make inbound connections to your self-hosted runner.

 meaning self-hosted runner using https polling to talk with Github, but Github not talking directly with self-hosted runners.